alexprut/plg_system_structureddata/README.md

 License
 -------
-plg_system_structureddata is licensed under the MIT License – see the LICENSE file for details.
+plg_system_structureddata is licensed under the GNU GPL v2 License License – see the LICENSE file for details.